Prach1810/AnalyseSee.ai/README.md

 The study analyses impacts on the GDP of India, employement rate, and the overall economy.
 The study shows that the demonetization movement had more short-term impacts than long-term aand it generally failed to achieve its main objective.

+We wish to carry this project forward and therefore have planned the functionalities of our future webapp based on ML model and developed our ideas as UI designs as well:)

 ## Tech Stack/Files included:
 - Python